 Rule 2: If the final sound of the base verb (call, amuse, play, plan, name, love) is voiced, the pronunciation of the final -ed is also voiced /d/.
 Some voiced consonants include: b, g, j, l, m, n, r, v, z

 Rule 3: Only add an extra syllable to words that end in t, d, te, de

 *All vowel (a, e, i, o, u) sounds are voiced.

 Although I have given you some common voiceless and voiced consonants, be careful.
 Except for in Rule 3, it is the sound, not the letter, that determines whether the -ed will be voiced or unvoiced.
 Like and love both end in e, but one is unvoiced and one is voiced.

 Exceptions: In English, there are always exceptions.
 Certain words break the rules when used as adjectives.
 This is a basic lesson, so we are not going to explore exceptions now.
 They are not common.
 Most of the time, the rules above will apply.

-The short video below provides a clear and helpful explanation
+The short video below by Espresso English provides a clear and helpful explanation.

-Ready to practice?
-Here is an online game to test your knowledge.
+Here is an online game by Woodward English to test your knowledge.

-If you enjoyed this post or found it helpful, spread love for Apoven by liking, sharing, or pinning. 🙂
+If you enjoyed this post or found it helpful, share it with others on your favorite social media site. 🙂